From the airports to the roads, here's your Thanksgiving travel by the numbers - 1330 WFIN

 Air

-The Transportation Security Administration (TSA) expects to screen a “record-breaking” 26.8 million passengers nationwide over Thanksgiving — which is about a 4 percent increase from last year.
+The Transportation Security Administration (TSA) expects to screen a “record-breaking” 26.8 million passengers nationwide over Thanksgiving — which is about a 4% increase from last year.

 The TSA anticipates the busiest travel days will be Wednesday, Nov.
 27 and Sunday, Dec.
 1. The TSA predicts its agents will screen 2.7 million passengers on Nov.
 27 and 2.8 million passengers on Dec.
 1.